How To Play BlackJack – Learn the Rules and Basic Strategy

 Aim of The Game

-The objective of blackjack is to have a hand that's worth more points than the dealer's hand, without exceeding 21 points.
-If a player's hand exceeds 21 points, it's called a "bust" and they automatically lose the round.
+The objective of blackjack is to have a hand worth more points than the dealer’s without exceeding 21 points.
+If a player’s hand exceeds 21 points, it’s called a “bust”, and they automatically lose the round.

 It's important to note that the suits of the cards are irrelevant in blackjack.
 Unlike in other card games like poker, the suits have no impact on the game's outcome.